sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Steps to follow
   - Create a personal GitHub account (if you don't have one yet)
   - Create "pal-tracker" repository
   - Make sure you have unzipped the `pal-tracker.zip` under `workspace` directory
   - Go to local `workspace/pal-tracker` directory
   - Execute `git remote add origin <url>`
-  - Execute `git push origin master --tags`
+  - Execute `git push origin main --tags`

 ## Misc